Polisario commander Ahmed Salem with his original artwork, a crocodile made out of Moroccan bombs. Photos by Andoni Lubaki

 Soldiers prepare a lamb, which has freshly been slaughtered for lunch on the drive back to the refugee camps.

 The drive back from the liberated territories to the refugee camps takes the whole day.
-Our 4x4 breaks down and we stop to eat a lamb that was travelling in the back of another pickup and has the dubious honour of being slaughtered in front of us.
+Our 4x4 breaks down, and we stop to eat a lamb that was traveling in the back of another pickup and has the dubious honour of being slaughtered in front of us.

 For more on the Polisario Front’s plight in the desert, watch our film about Western Sahara, coming soon to VICE News.